 The following tables provide a ten year history of funded ratios based on actuarial value of assets separated for the Pension Plan and the Medical Subsidy Plans.
-It is important to note that assets in the Special Account described under the heading "Medical Subsidy Plans" are not included in these asset values because they are not deemed to be available to pay existing benefits in the AAL.
-The purpose of the Special Account is to fund additional benefits, such as COLAs.
+It is important to note that assets in the Special Account are not included in these asset values.
+The purpose of the Special Account is to fund additional benefits, such as cost of living adjustments (COLAs).

-NEW HAMPSHIRE RETIREMENT SYSTEM TEN YEAR HISTORY OF PENSION PLAN FUNDING STATUS FISCAL YEARS 2001-2010 (All Dollar Amounts in Thousands)
+NEW HAMPSHIRE RETIREMENT SYSTEM TEN YEAR HISTORY OF PENSION PLAN FUNDING STATUS FISCAL YEARS 2002-2011 (All Dollar Amounts in Thousands)